altimmons/LangNotes/WindowsAdmin.md

 In the right pane, add or modify the registry items you want.
 Repeat steps 3 and 4 to export the subkey again, but use a different file name for the .reg file.
 You can use this .reg file to make your registry changes on another computer.
 Test your changes on the local computer.
 If they cause a problem, double-click the file that holds the backup of the original registry data to return the registry to its original state.
 If the changes work as expected, you can distribute the .reg you created in step 6 to other computers by using the methods in the "Distributing Registry Changes" section of this article.

-### Deleting Registry Keys and Values

-To delete a registry key with a .reg file, put a hyphen (-) in front of the RegistryPath in the .reg file.
-For example, to delete the Test subkey from the following registry key:
-`HKEY_LOCAL_MACHINE\Software`
-put a hyphen in front of the following registry key in the .reg file:
-`HKEY_LOCAL_MACHINE\Software\Test`
-The following example has a .reg file that can perform this task.
-`[-HKEY_LOCAL_MACHINE\Software\Test]`
-To delete a registry value with a .reg file, put a hyphen (-) after the equals sign following the DataItemName in the .reg file.
-For example, to delete the TestValue registry value from the following registry key:
-`HKEY_LOCAL_MACHINE\Software\Test`
-put a hyphen after the "TestValue"= in the .reg file.
-The following example has a .reg file that can perform this task.
-`HKEY_LOCAL_MACHINE\Software\Test`

-`"TestValue"=-`
-To create the .reg file, use Regedit.exe to export the registry key that you want to delete, and then use Notepad to edit the .reg file and insert the hyphen.

-Renaming Registry Keys and Values
-To rename a key or value, delete the key or value, and then create a new key or value with the new name.

 ### Setting Explorer to My PC not Quick Access